 - 2 bay leaves

-- 2 tsp adobo sauce (from chipotle pepper can)
+- 2 teaspoons adobo sauce from chipotle pepper can

 - 3 cups low-salt vegetable broth